Annual Meeting FAQ

 The Annual Meeting sessions and activities will take place at the Loew's Ventana Canyon Resort with PreConference Tours and Evening Events hosted at Tucson area cultural institutions.
 WMA Annual Meetings are all about connecting with colleagues, sharing ideas, and having fun.
 We help facilitate these by contracting with a hotel for a discounted room block and centralizing meeting spaces - both of which require minimum financial thresholds to be met.

 Staying in the headquarters hotel makes connecting with colleagues easier and helps us keep the Annual Meeting affordable to attendees.
 Online reservations will open in June and will be available through August 16, at a discounted rate of $199/night.
+Please visit our Hotel Reservations page to book your roomand for directions on how to get there.

 RATES & REGISTRATION